jamescherti/minimal-emacs.d/README.md

 - [sunng on Reddit](https://www.reddit.com/r/emacs/comments/1p9y8h4/comment/ns1nehi/): "Nice work!
 I just created a nix flake to using it on my dev servers"
 - [zackattackz287 on Reddit](https://www.reddit.com/r/emacs/comments/1rsmaut/comment/oa8okca/): "Congrats and thank you (and the community around minimal.d) for your work!
 I've been using it for quite a while now and I've not ever had any breakages when merging changes from main..."
 - [utility on Reddit](https://www.reddit.com/r/emacs/comments/1rsmaut/comment/oa8wrap/): "Excellent.
 I use this and I'm very happy with it!"
-- [Karrot_Kream](https://news.ycombinator.com/item?id=45784591): "If you don't want to use a distribution like Doom (which I don't fwiw and I've been using emacs for 20-something years), then **I'm a big fan of minimal-emacs a compact init.el and early-init.el that configures vanilla emacs into a good, default state**.
+- [Karrot_Kream](https://news.ycombinator.com/item?id=45784591): "If you don't want to use a distribution like Doom (which I don't fwiw and I've been using emacs for 20-something years), then I'm a big fan of minimal-emacs a compact init.el and early-init.el that configures vanilla emacs into a good, default state.
 From there I would pick and choose which packages..."
 - [uutangohotel](https://news.ycombinator.com/item?id=45783901): "https://github.com/jamescherti/minimal-emacs.d is a great starting point for owning your config."
 - [kleinishere](https://news.ycombinator.com/item?id=45784429): "Came here to find this.
 MANY upvotes.
 I used Doom for a couple months.
 Then started considering a vanilla eMacs.
 I started taking notes on packages I found highly recommended and interesting.
 Then I found this [minimal-emacs.d].
 And the author has done all that work and then made it into a "let me walk through a config" including a lot of the most recommended packages and sensible configs.
 Gives you the lesson of building a config, knowing what's in your config, and then being fluent in changing it.
 He also has more notes on his blog about the packages + more : https://www.jamescherti.com/essential-emacs-packages/ And I now feel comfortable making changes myself."
 - [microamp](https://github.com/jamescherti/minimal-emacs.d/issues/91): "...thanks for creating and maintaining the project.
 It's been my favourite starter kit for Emacs by far."